 #20 Play at the NCAA Hall of Champions

-On the first level, visitors are challenged with trivia and fun factoids.
+The interactive museum let’s visitors play, learn and explore the history and culture of college sports.
+On the first level, guests are challenged with trivia and fun factoids.
 On the second floor, however, is where the fun really starts!
 Visitors can test their skills at sports, like basketball, baseball and skiing.

-Pro Tip: Did you know that there are 24 NCAA sports?
+Fun Fact: Did you know that there are 24 NCAA sports?
 Every single one of them is represented at the NCAA Hall of Champions.

-#21 Make Some Noise at the Rhythm Discovery Center
+#21 Make Some Noise at the Rhythm!
+Discovery Center

+A family fun Indy activity, the Rhythm Discover Center is an interactive Indianapolis museum.
 Rhythm boasts a collection of percussion instruments…and the opportunity to play them!
 Explore the collections, learn about playing techniques and beat on some drums.

 #22 Learn about Author Kurt Vonnegut

-Kurt Vonnegut, author of Slaughterhouse-Five and Cat’s Cradle (among many, many others), was born and raised in Indianapolis.
+The author of Slaughterhouse-Five and Cat’s Cradle (among many, many others), was born and raised in Indianapolis.
 The museum displays personal artifacts that detail Vonnegut’s life and career.

 Pro Tip: While tours are not required for admission to the museum, they are highly recommended for the additional insight.